yousefelassal/quote-cron/README.md

 > Gratitude is the fairest blossom which springs from the soul.

 > If you must tell me your opinions, tell me what you believe in.
 I have plenty of doubts of my own.

+> Nature gave us one tongue and two ears so we could hear twice as much as we speak.